Elliott Advert - 4th July 1962

-Elliott eventually merged into a group which also included legendary British companies Marconi, Leo (part of J Lyons restaurants and tearooms empire and which built the world's first business computer in 1951) and English Electric.
-This in turn became part of ICL - a 10%-nationalised company formed in 1968 by Harold Wilson's Labour government.
+Elliott eventually merged into a group which also included legendary British companies Marconi, Leo - part of J Lyons' restaurants and tearooms empire and which built the world's first business computer in 1951 - and English Electric.
+This group in turn became part of ICL - a 10%-nationalised company formed in 1968 by Harold Wilson's Labour government.
 ICL was eventually subsumed by Fujitsu in 1998, although it kept its name until 2002.

-The Elliott's advertised price of £100,000 was clearly meant to imply that it was some sort of bargain for the time, although that's a 2019 equivalent of about £2,121,200.
-By 1978, the price had come down somewhat as it was possible to pick up an Elliott 803, 503 or 903 for around £100 (a more modest £590 in 2019).
-Despite the machines taking up a whole garage-sized room there was still an active user community, with many machines still to be found in schools and colleges.
+The Elliott's advertised price of £100,000 was clearly meant to imply that it was some sort of bargain for the time, even though that's a 2021 equivalent of about £2,174,200.
+However by 1978 the price had come down just a bit so that it was possible to pick up an Elliott 803, 503 or 903 for around £100 - a more modest £600 in 2021, and despite the machines taking up a whole garage-sized room there was still an active user community, with many machines still to be found in schools and colleges.

-Reading through the technical documents, it looks like this machine had storage of 40Kb (8192 5-byte words), with a "cycle time" of 3.5μSecs, which gave it an approximately 280KHz processor - that's about 7000-times slower than a smartphone in 2015.
-Technical development at the time was focussed much more on miniaturisation, such that a Commodore PET, which arrived 15 years later in 1977, was only 4 times faster, still had roughly the same amount of memory but was about a thousand times smaller.
+Reading through the technical documents, it looks like this machine had storage of 40Kb (8192 5-byte words), with a "cycle time" of 3.5μSecs, which gave it an approximately 280KHz processor - that's about 10,000-times slower than a 2019 Pixel 4 smartphone.
+Technical development at the time was focussed much more on miniaturisation, such that a Commodore PET, which arrived 15 years later in 1977, was only 4 times faster, still had roughly the same amount of memory but was about 500 times smaller.

 Inmos's Newport Plant, designed by Richard Rogers, © Popular Computing Weekly, July 1982Tony Hoare cropped up again years later in the early 1980s when he was involved as consultant to David May, the Chief Computer Architect at Inmos.